Choonholic/ChzzkDownloader/doc/chzzk_launcher_manual.md

 * **Update Interval (Seconds)** - Sets the screen refresh interval for the list.
 This only affects the display and is not related to the download detection interval.
 The download detection interval of Chzzk Live Downloader is set to 10 seconds by default and is designed to avoid being impacted by API rate limits, unlike other tools.
 * **Performance Level** - Specify the performance of the system where Chzzk Launcher is currently running.
 If you encounter errors due to timeouts when adding or refreshing channels, try lowering the performance level by one step and attempt again.
+* **Instance Shutdown Methods** - The Shutdown Method can be predefined, eliminating the need to select it each time in the Exit dialog.

 ### Downloader